 - Our Liches Are Different: Nemesis is a wizard that keeps coming back from being killed, and he appears as a robed skeleton with a burning skull and glowing eyes.
 (He also shoots burning skulls that look like his head.)

 - Palette Swap: Averted, but sometimes very narrowly.
 Water trolls in Abyss have about the same appearance as trolls, but they still have unique frames for peeking out of the water.
 But the only non-colour difference between blue and red demons is that red demons have no pupils or ears.
+One bipedal automaton in Apocalypse is both a palette and upper body swap of the Pox enemies.
 And finally there's Nemesis from Apocalypse, who appears to be a palette swap, not of Nemesis from Armageddon as such, but from "Nemesis with his head bowed down while casting a spell", giving him a rounder head and larger forehead.